Peer-reviewed veterinary case report

 Plain-English summary

-A seven-year-old male Dachshund was brought to the vet because he had been regurgitating food and losing weight for the past two months.
-During the exam, the vet noticed his fur was dry and rough, and he had some bald patches on his nose and tail.
-Blood tests showed he had a high white blood cell count and mild anemia, along with some other unusual results related to his liver and thyroid.
-An X-ray confirmed he had megaesophagus (a condition where the esophagus is enlarged and doesn't work properly), and further tests showed he had low thyroid hormone levels.
-The dog was treated with a thyroid medication and another drug to help with his esophagus, along with antibiotics and dietary changes.
-After a month, he had not regurgitated at all, indicating that the treatment was successful.
+A 7-year-old male Dachshund was brought to the vet because he was regurgitating food and losing weight for two months.
+The vet found that he had a rough coat, some hair loss, and breathing issues.
+Tests showed he had low thyroid hormone levels and a condition called megaesophagus, where the esophagus is enlarged and doesn't work properly.
+The dog was treated with a thyroid medication and another drug to help with muscle contractions, along with antibiotics and dietary changes like elevated feeding.
+After a month, he stopped regurgitating and was doing much better.

 Abstract